Chain Reaction Car Accidents & Determining Legal Fault

 What is a Chain Reaction Car Accident?

 A chain reaction car accident might also be referred to as a multi-vehicle car accident.
 This is a crash involving three or more vehicles that collide in succession or pile up one after the other.
-These crashes often happen when the first crash acts as a catalyst, which sets off a chain reaction that involves other vehicles.
+These crashes often occur when the first crash acts as a catalyst.
+This sets off a chain reaction involving other vehicles.

 Chain reaction car accidents can happen for a variety of reasons, some of the most common being: